avulaankith/Python/README.md

 ## iplt20-dream11
 This folder contains the dataset and notebook.
 We predict the toss based on the dataset and given match conditions.

+## Django
+This folder contains some Django Projects.